 Design Firm: Nichols Consulting Engineers (NCE)

 Construction Contractor: Sierra Nevada Construction Inc. (Construction Manager at Risk)

-- Midtown Virginia complete street and RTC RAPID stop improvements (Plumb Lane to Liberty Street).
+- Midtown Virginia complete street and RTC RAPID stop improvements (Plumb Ln to Liberty St).

-- North Virginia complete street improvements and RTC RAPID service extension (Maple Street and northern terminus of RTC RAPID), consideration of possible widening North Virginia between 8th & 9th Streets.
+- North Virginia complete street improvements and RTC RAPID service extension (Maple St and northern terminus of RTC RAPID), widening North Virginia between 8th & 9th Streets.

-Visit http://virginiastreetrapidextension.com for more information and to sign up for project updates.
+Roadway construction work is in progress.
+Visit http://virginiastreetproject.com for more information about construction phasing and to sign up for project updates.

 Total Project Estimate: $80,000,000

-Funding Source: RTC Fuel Tax, Federal Transit Administration (FTA) Grant
+Funding Source: RTC Fuel Tax, Federal Highway Administration (FHWA), Federal Transit Administration (FTA) Grant